 Having completed the ten-year challenge of the Harry Potter franchise, Nick is looking for yet more creative challenges and expanding his role to make most use of his unique experience.

 His latest work includes Paddington and all three seasons of Penny Dreadful, Showtime’s gothic horror series, which have garnered two BAFTA Craft award nominations for Best Makeup with a win for season one, three EMMY Nominations, one for each season, and two Hollywood Guild of Makeup Artists and Hairdressers nominations for Best Special Effects Makeup.

 He has also supervised the installation of creatures at The Making of Harry Potter Tour at Warner Bros Leavesden Studios.
 The Creature Shop section of the tour houses a permanent display of the work created by Nick and his teams over the entire Harry Potter series.

-His latest project is as the Makeup Effects Designer on Legendary’s “Carnival Row”.
+His latest finished project is as the Makeup Effects Designer on Season One of Legendary’s “Carnival Row”.